MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 ## The account signup process

-> [!NOTE]
-> In some cases, the screens and fields you see when registering for an account may vary slightly from what is outlined below.
-The basic information and process will be the same.

 1. Navigate to the [https://aka.ms/collaborate](https://aka.ms/collaborate) page.
 2. If you're not already signed in with a Microsoft account, sign in now, or create a new Microsoft account.
 The Microsoft account you use here will be what you use to sign in to Microsoft Collaborate.
 3. If you are not enrolled in Microsoft Collaborate the  system will automatically redirect you to the [registration page](https://go.microsoft.com/fwlink/?linkid=851519).